do-not-track-me/isothiazoline-allergy/README.md

 ## the product is bought from outside the EU
 - many countries outside the EU like a majority of american and asian countries (including the US), don't have the same regulations the EU does, so it might not be possible to get a definite answer on this.

-# Where is MI used?
+# Most difficult products to avoid
 Products that are most difficult to avoid (i.e. it's not always your own choice what products people use):
 - laundry detergents and softeners
 - cleaning products used to clean surfaces at home or public spaces